 - About transition

 Educational psychologists have a particular interest in transition, since transitions are such a fundamental aspect of life.
+We learn to manage transitions from an early age and for most children this is a natural process, rooted in developing secure attachments.
+We cannot take this for granted for all children, though.
 We know that some transitions can be more difficult for some children and young people.
 This might be the case if they have experienced disruption in their relationships and changes or transitions that have not gone well.
 Such children and young people, along with the adults in their lives, benefit from carefully planned transitions.

-In this section of our website you will find information about the use of the Transition Partnership Agreement to support transition.
+In this section of our website you will find a variety of information about the psychology of transitions.
+There is also information and documentation about the use of the Transition Partnership Agreement to support transition.

 - The Transition Partnership Agreement

-There are currently five documents, a form and guidance for children in preschool settings, and a form and guidance for children for children and young people of school age.
-All the guidance and forms are equally applicable to settings, schools and colleges in Hampshire and in the Isle of Wight.
-The fifth document is a review form for children and young people in school.
+There are four documents, a form and guidance for children in preschool settings, and a form and guidance for children for children and young people of school age.
+Quick links to the forms and guidance are below.

 - Transition Partnership Forms